jessicaliang721/jessicas-playground/_posts/2021-04-21-spiritfarer.md

 ![Spiritfarer map](https://assets.nintendo.com/image/upload/c_limit,f_auto,q_auto,w_1920/ncom/en_US/games/switch/s/spiritfarer-switch/screenshot-gallery/screenshot05?v=2021041703)
 *[Image Credit](https://www.nintendo.com/games/detail/spiritfarer-switch/)*

-In addition to these main tasks, you can do additional things like fish, cook, garden/farm, and upgrade your boat.
+In addition to these main tasks, you can do other things like fish, cook, garden/farm, and upgrade your boat.
 They don’t play as huge a role as completing the main quests.
 I do these secondary tasks when killing time sailing from island to island.
 In fact, I like how they aren’t a huge focus, unlike Stardew Valley where every task you do can be pretty important.
 Instead, I like the focus on the main spirit tasks.

 ![build up boat](https://thunderlotusgames.com/wp-content/uploads/2020/08/Spiritfarer-SCREENSHOTS-03.png)
 *[Image Credit](https://thunderlotusgames.com/spiritfarer)*

 Finally, this game has everything that would make it a cozy game.
 Beautiful art, relaxing music, and low stakes.
 There’s no winning/losing here, just completing tasks!
 There comes a time when you literally can’t do anything and you have to go to sleep.
 This is great for binge-gamers for me.
 It forces me come to an end, haha.
-I got this game on the Switch so that I can play it in a cozy setting, of course, and hope to continue exploring this spirit world.
+I got this game on the Switch so that I can play it in a cozy setting, of course, and hope to continue exploring this spirit world at an easy pace.

 ![stella](https://thunderlotusgames.com/wp-content/uploads/2020/08/Spiritfarer-SCREENSHOTS-01.png)
 *[Image Credit](https://thunderlotusgames.com/spiritfarer)*